Ray786719/ToDo/README.md

 **Actual Result**

-Once clicked on the log out.
-The message will appear, "Good Bye, username!
+Once clicked on log out, the message will appear:
+"Good Bye, username!
 You have been logged out".

-**Testcase4: Dark/Light Mode**
+**Test Case 4: Dark/Light Mode**

 **Expected Outcome**

-To change the screen colour to Dark or Light mode.
+To change the screen color to Dark or Light mode.

 **Actual Result**

-If clicked on the Toggle, the light colour screen will be changed to Dark mode or Dark colour screen will be changed to Light mode.
+If clicked on the toggle, the light color screen will be changed to Dark mode or the dark color screen will be changed to Light mode.

-**Testcase5: Add New Task**
+**Test Case 5: Add New Task**

 **Expected Outcome**

-To add a task in the main screen, so the user know what date and time these are due for.
+To add a task on the main screen, so the user knows what date and time these are due for.

 **Actual Result**

-When executed successfuly, the notiifcation message will appear advising the task added succesfully.
-It will also be added in the Upcoming section of the application.
+When executed successfully, the notification message will appear advising that the task has been added successfully.
+It will also be added to the Upcoming section of the application.

-**Testcase6: Completed**
+**Test Case 6: Completed**

 **Expected Outcome**

 To transfer task from Upcoming section to Completed section.

 **Actual Result**

-Once checked the box before the task in the Upcoming section.
-This will be added to the Completed section.
+Once the checkbox before the task in the Upcoming section is checked, this will be added to the Completed section.

-**Testcase7: Edit Task**
+**Test Case 7: Edit Task**

 **Expected Outcome**

-To edit the task. i.e. To change the description of the task, Due Date and Time, Priority Level and Cateogary.
+To edit the task, i.e., to change the description of the task, Due Date and Time, Priority Level, and Category.

 **Actual Result**

-Once clicked on the pencil icon followed by the editing and then clikcing on Update Task button, the message will be popped up on Home Page screen apprising the task has been updated successfuly.
+Once clicked on the pencil icon followed by editing and then clicking on the Update Task button, the message will pop up on the Home Page screen advising that the task has been updated successfully.

-**Testcase8: Deletion**
+**Test Case 8: Deletion**

 **Expected Outcome**

-To delete the task as they no longer required.
+To delete the task as it is no longer required.

 **Actual Result**

-Once hoover on the task inside the upcoming section, the trash icon will appear.
-Once clicked on the Trash, the message will be appeared inquiring, "Are you sure you want to delete this task?".
-When clicked ok, the message will appeared advising the project name " " has successfuly deleted.
+Once hovering over the task inside the upcoming section, the trash icon will appear.
+Once clicked on the trash icon, the message will appear inquiring, "Are you sure you want to delete this task?".
+When clicked OK, the message will appear advising that the project has been successfully deleted.

 ## 🛠️ **Technologies Used**